voxel51/platform-sdk/examples/platform-demo/README.md

     --analytic-image platform-demo \
     --analytic-json analytic.json \
     --inputs video=data/test.mp4 \
-    --compute-type cpu
+    --compute-type CPU
 ```

 The server will print a `docker run` command that you should execute in
 another terminal.
 This will locally execute the job that you specified, using
-your test server as a proxy for the platform.
+your test server as a proxy for the Platform.
 An `out/` directory will be
 populated with the various files read and written by the analytic as it
 executes.